In This Section

 • Human Resources - Who is going to do the work in the vineyard?
 Will you be able to find skilled help?
 Can you predict your workload within the season and over the first few years and match this with the labour that is available?
 These are only a few questions that you will need to address prior to planting.

 • Financing - You will need to secure financing not only for the year of planting but the following years while waiting for the vine to bear full crops.
-Establishment and Production Costs for Grapes in Ontario - 2005 Economic Report is a good resource for beginning growers to project their cash flow needs.
-A copy of this report can be obtained by emailing the OMAFRA Vineland Resource Centre.
+Establishment and Production Costs for Grapes in Ontario - 2009 Economic Report is a good resource for beginning growers to project their cash flow needs.

-• Production - This information package deals mainly with establishing a vineyard.
-Grape production involves several components after the vineyard is established; training, trellises, pruning, tying, pest management and other cultural practices.
+• Production - Grape production involves several components after the vineyard is established; training, trellises, pruning, tying, canopy and crop management, pest management and other cultural practices.

 Site Selection and Climate Factors